 You can often find these supplements at a local pharmacy, health food store, or online.
 You may find that brewing tea with these herbs may help settle your stomach.

 Licorice root lozenges

-The dosage for adults under 65 is 25 milligrams twice a day, with the first dose 30 minutes to one hour before travel.
-Children between 2 and 17 years may take between 12.5 and 25 milligrams twice a day.
+The dosage for adults under 65 is 25 milligrams (mg) twice daily, with the first dose 30 minutes to one hour before travel.
+Children between 2 and 17 years may take between 12.5 and 25 mg twice daily.

-People who travel often for work, and others who experience more severe motion sickness, may want to investigate long-term solutions, like supplementation or cognitive-behavioral therapy.
+People who travel often for work and others who experience more severe motion sickness may want to investigate long-term solutions, like supplementation or cognitive behavioral therapy.